Baowu: Equity investments

-Baosteel Group was a minority owner of Metallurgical Corporation of China Limited for 0.65% (as at 30 June 2010).
+Baosteel Group was a minority owner of Metallurgical Corporation of China Limited for 0.65% (as of 30 June 2010).
 Excluding the investment held by the listed subsidiary Baoshan Iron and Steel, Baosteel Group owned 0.88% stake (via Hwabao Investment) in PetroChina Pipelines, the company that runs West–East Gas Pipeline.

-Baosteel Group, as at 31 December 2015, still owned 15.11% stake in New China Life Insurance, a listed company in both Hong Kong and Shanghai Stock Exchange, as well as China Bohai Bank for 11.67% stake, China Pacific Insurance for 14.17% stake.
+Baosteel Group, as of 31 December 2015, still owned 15.11% stake in New China Life Insurance, a listed company in both Hong Kong and Shanghai Stock Exchange, as well as China Bohai Bank for 11.67% stake, China Pacific Insurance for 14.17% stake.